Updated: 3rd March 2021

-The coronavirus lockdown made it impossible for businesses to trade for much of 2020, and even as lockdown restrictions ease in some areas, many businesses continue to face an uncertain future as financial distress deepens.
+The coronavirus lockdown made it impossible for businesses to trade for much of 2020, and this has continued into 2021 with many businesses still continuing to face an uncertain future as financial distress deepens.

 If your business has generated no income since lockdown, what can you do?
 One of the first steps is to seek professional insolvency help to confirm that the business is still solvent – you could be accused of wrongful trading if you continue to trade when insolvent.